Automation

 | set-value | write to text fields without typing |

-For UX parity with humans (jitter, easing, dwell), see human-typing.md and human-mouse-move.md.
+For UX parity with humans (jitter, easing, dwell), see human-mouse-move.md and the input profiles in the command docs.

 #Surfaces